NomuraS/Tools_for_WBAF/README.md

 ## How to use
 Type `ghci Arg.hs` and run the desired file in an interactive environment.
 Here are some of the functions you can use.

-- `showGraph_PDF input_WBAF` - Outputs a graph in the form of a dot file and a diagram of it as a pdf file.
+- `show_graph_PDF input_WBAF` - Outputs a graph in the form of a dot file and a diagram of it as a pdf file.

 - `makeMetaWBAF input_WBAF` - Constructs a metaWBAF from the target WBAF file.